DataDog/documentation/content/en/serverless/guide/azure_app_service_linux_sidecar.md

    This installs and configures the Datadog tracer within your application container.

-2. Then, build the image and push it to your preferred container registry.
+2. Build the image and push it to your preferred container registry.

 #### Full example Dockerfile